-The bright red flowers are tubular with the upper lip having two lobes while the bottom lip has three.
-Despite its name, this plant is not attractive to cardinals, but it is likely to attract hummingbirds and butterflies to your landscaping.
-It is named after the red robes that Roman Catholic cardinals wear.
-The flowers often form a spiral pointing towards the ground.
+Red Lobelia is easy to see why the red lobelia (Lobelia cardinalis) is nicknamed the cardinal flower because of its bright red blooms.
+This relatively short clump-forming perennial rise in terminal spikes to be between two and three feet tall.
+Very infrequently, this plant stands up to four feet tall.
+This plant will often spread between 10 and 14 inches.
+Red Lobelia the bright red flowers are tubular with the upper lip having two lobes while the bottom rim has three.
+Despite its name, this plant is not attractive to cardinals, but it is likely to attract hummingbirds and butterflies to your landscaping; Named after the red robes that Roman Catholic cardinals wear.
 Expect the flowers to appear in early summer and last through early autumn.
-After the flowers fade, a blue-green seed pod will appear.
+After the flowers fade, a blue-green seed pod will look.

 This plant loves to be wet all the time, and it will tolerate brief periods of flooding.
 Many mulches around this plant to help the soil retain moisture.
 In colder climates, this showy flower prefers full sun while in warmer climates, it prefers some shade during the heat of the day.
 This plant prefers to grow in clay soil.
 It will, however, tolerate alkaline or acidic soils; Red lobelias often make an excellent backdrop to other plants in a natural or rain garde; It also does well in one gallon or larger containers.
 The stalks on these plants are incredibly stocky.
 The bottom of the stem has lance-shaped leaves on alternating sides of the stem.